oomlout/oomlout-TPGE/README.md

 # oomlout-TPGE
-A command line python tool used for generating pages from template files, being fed by xml
+A command line python tool used for generating pages from template files, being fed by xml.

 ## Command Line Parametwers

-*-id				-- id String
+* -id				-- id String
-*-bd				-- baseDirectory
+* -bd				-- baseDirectory
-*-xo				-- xmlOutut - name of output file with directory *-xa				-- xmlAddition extension for your xml files (default .xml) *-ex				-- extraXml list of directories or files to harvest xml data from *-rm				-- runMode for doing special things (A,ALL generate all) *-tm 			-- template name
+* -xo				-- xmlOutut - name of output file with directory
+* -xa				-- xmlAddition extension for your xml files (default .xml)
+* -ex				-- extraXml list of directories or files to harvest xml data from
+* -rm				-- runMode for doing special things (A,ALL generate all)
+* -tm 			-- template name

 ## Tag Types